What is a Laser Job Shop?

 We offer a Job Shop Forum on the web site for posting questions and answers plus a free over the phone consultancy service.

-Sales leads from our web-based Products and Services Directory, Virtual laser Expert and Design for Laser Manufacture areas are automatically forwarded to all job shop members.
+Sales leads from our web-based Products and Services Directory are automatically forwarded to all job shop members.

 We conduct at least two surveys a year on commercial value to laser job shops.
 These surveys are free to participate in, and only participants receive the survey results, with total anonymity.
-Recent topics have included gas, electricity, materials and transport.
+Recent topics have included gas, electricity and breakdown satisfaction.

 Jobshop SIG Committee Members